Wellcamp State School: History

 To help ensure consistency and economy, the Queensland Government developed standard plans for its school buildings.
 From the 1860s until the 1960s, Queensland school buildings were predominantly timber-framed, an easy and cost-effective approach that also enabled the government to provide facilities in remote areas.
 Standard designs were continually refined in response to changing needs and educational philosophy and Queensland school buildings were particularly innovative in climate control, lighting, and ventilation.

 An important component of Queensland state schools was their grounds.
 The early and continuing commitment to play-based education, particularly in primary school, resulted in the provision of outdoor play space and sporting facilities, such as ovals and tennis courts.
 Also, Trees and gardens were planted to shade and beautify schools.
 Arbor Day celebrations began in Queensland in 1890.

 The first school at Wellcamp, located less than one kilometre west of the railway station, was a provisional school.
 These were provided where student numbers were insufficient to justify a state school.
 A committee was formed in July 1898, at a meeting in the railway gatekeeper's cottage, to obtain a school.
 The school's site, 1 acre of Portion 115, was purchased from James Paterson for £5 and transferred to the Secretary for Public Instruction in January 1899.
 Wellcamp Provisional School opened with 27 students on 27 February 1899, and its opening was celebrated with an Arbor Day picnic in May 1899.
 The timber school building was lowset, with a verandah at the rear.
 In 1903, two more acres (0.8ha) of Portion 115 were added to the school grounds, although title for this land was not transferred until 1936.
-A Methodist church was just south of the school from 1905-32.
+A Methodist church was just south of the school from 1905 to 1932.

 The first school building quickly became the centre of Wellcamp's social life, as a venue for dances, and meetings of organisations, including a committee in support of extending a telephone line from Toowoomba to Wellcamp, and farmers interested in forming a local dairy company.
 It was not the only local dance venue, however; in 1903 a concert and dance was also held at the railway goods shed, to raise funds for the school.

 In May 1909, when it had 43 pupils, Wellcamp Provisional School became Wellcamp State School.
 A teacher's residence was moved from New Farm State School in 1910, and positioned to the east of Wellcamp's teaching building.
 The original school building was then replaced in 1911, when enrolments totalled 63.
 Erection of the new building was approved in May 1911, with the local community to pay a fifth of the cost.
 The tender of A Barr, for £577 and 16s, was accepted in October 1911.
 A dance was held in the completed school building in March 1912.